tohagan/firebase-env/README.md

 $FIREBASE_CONFIG
 ```

-So now in your Cloud Functions code you can just use ...
+So now your Cloud Functions code should not need to contain any references to credentials or project specific values.

 ```
 import * as admin from 'firebase-admin';

 // Uses $GOOGLE_APPLICATION_CREDENTIALS and $FIREBASE_CONFIG
 const adminApp = admin.initializeApp();

+// adminApp.options: AppOptions contains all your project settings

+  interface AppOptions {
+    credential?: admin.credential.Credential;
+    databaseAuthVariableOverride?: Object;
+    databaseURL?: string;
+    serviceAccountId?: string;
+    storageBucket?: string;
+    projectId?: string;
+    httpAgent?: Agent;
+  }

 ```

 It will also set `$FIREBASE_TOKEN` for use in CI/CD scripts.